Hastings, Victoria: Local culture

 Hastings is one of the 'gateways' to the lower Mornington Peninsula, and is located on the coast of Western Port.
 The town is surrounded by farmland.

 In 2004 Hastings was the overall winner of the Victorian Tidy Town Awards held by the Keep Australia Beautiful Network.

 In 2021, Hastings had a population of 10,369 and several major franchises have commenced operations.
 The opening of Kmart on 19 October 2006 was the first large department store in the town.

 Hastings was the seat of the Hastings Shire before this was merged into the Mornington Peninsula Shire, and still has many buildings associated with federal, state and local governments.
 It has the headquarters of the regional traffic police.
 There is a modern library in the centre of town, outside of which is a statue of former resident and footballer, John Coleman.
 Other facilities include a public hall, and a modern aquatic centre.

 Hastings has two public primary schools – Hastings Primary and Wallaroo Primary.
+Hastings Primary School celebrated 150 years in 2022, having been established in 1872, the same year as the Education Act was established in Australia.
 There is also a private Catholic school named St Marys Primary School, as well as Western Port Secondary College, a state high school (formerly known as Hastings High School).

 In October 2003 the town was host to The Princess Royal.